Base-Born/BaseBorn/README.md

 Build something no other team has.

-Travel toward the center of the universe, where the most powerful Ether—and the greatest dangers—are waiting.
+Travel toward the center of the universe, where the most powerful Ether and the greatest dangers are waiting.

 Your ship is temporary.